willowdyson/whiteboard/README.md

 ////////////////////////////////////////////////////////

 ToDo :
-- add size scaling?
 - add movement?? panning?
 - fix / improve button boundaries
 - some sort of tutorial?

-- Improve letters ( font, size, padding )
+- Improve letters ( font )
 - Improve background

-- Reize buttons
+-game: get a set amount of letters, have to make the longest word

 ////////////////////////////////////////////////////////

 Functions :

 letterMove(item):
 Ensures the letter is in front of other characters, then positions it at the position of the mouse.
 Triggers letterDrop function.